kodeah/p3Server/README.md

 ## Easy Setup

-To install the prerequisites, build the project, as well as create a directory for logfiles inside ``/var/log``, you can simply run the ``installDebian.sh`` script.
+To install the prerequisites, build the project, as well as create a directory for logfiles inside ``/var/log``, you can simply run the ``install_debian.sh`` script.
 Note that it executes commands with sudo as well as downloads youtube-dl from the official youtube-dl site, which is **NOT part of the official debian repositories**.
 Only do this at your own risk!

 Now you can use ``mvn exec:java`` to start the application.